Jil/azure-forensics/README.md

 #### Windows disks unlock

-The Azure Windows data disk is locked by BitLocker.
+The Azure Windows disks are locked by BitLocker.
 Once the disk is attached on a Windows machine the content is not readable, until it's unlocked.

-To unlock an Azure data disk connected, for example, on G:\ execute below actions:
+To unlock an Azure disk connected, for example, on G:\ execute below actions:

 1. Open the SOC key vault, and search the secret containing the BEK of the disk.
 The secret is named with the timestamp prefix shown in the output of the RunBook execution
 ![Screenshot of the BEK secret](./.diagrams/JobCompleted_KV_BEKSecret.jpg)